 - Help her to carefully drip candle wax onto one egg at a time.
 The areas of the egg which do not have wax on them will be dyed.
 The parts of the shell covered with wax will remain the natural color of the egg.

 - She can now start to dip the first egg.
 Have her begin with the lightest color dye first.

 - Gently dry the egg on a paper towel, removing excess dye.

 - Have her drip more wax on the dyed egg where she wants the light color to remain.

 - Now, she can dip it again into a darker color and repeat the process as many times as she likes per egg, until all eggs are dyed.

 - Time to remove the wax!
-Help your child place the eggs on a towel-paper lined cooking tray in a very warm oven for about two minutes, until the wax has melted.
+Help your child place the eggs on a paper towel-lined cooking tray in a very warm oven for about two minutes, until the wax has melted.

-- Wipe off the egg with a clean paper towel and place the cleaned off egg in an empty egg carton to cool.
+- Wipe off the egg with a clean paper towel and place the egg in an empty egg carton to cool.